Heroic (film)

-Heroic (Heroico) is a 2023 thriller drama film directed, written and produced by David Zonana.
-It stars Santiago Sandoval Carbajal.
+Heroic (Heroico) is a 2023 drama film written, directed and produced by David Zonana.
+An international co-production of Mexico and Sweden, it stars Santiago Sandoval Carbajal.

+The film had its world premiere at the 2023 Sundance Film Festival on 21 January 2023.

 Premise

 Luis, an Indigenous 18-year-old boy, encounters an institutionally violent system inside the Heroic Military College, which he enters in hope of a better future.